 Loans are available for any taught or research Masters Programmes, in any subject, full-time or part-time, beginning from 1 August 2016.

 - Any Masters programme in any subject, taught or research can apply

-- The course can be full-time or part-time and distance learning
+- The course can be full-time (lasting 1 or 2 academic years) or part-time (lasting 2 to 4 academic years) and distance learning

 - It’s paid directly to the student and it is not based on your income or the income of your household.